 - View the Burl – Murfitt, as it is so lovingly called, weighs approximately three tonnes and is about 30 feet in circumference, and quite the sight (or so I’ve been told!).

 - Watch a Live Production – experience a world-class performance at the Chemainus Theatre.
-I have heard great things about their current summer production of Footloose.
+We have had the privilege of watching many plays here, and all have been spectacular!

 Central Vancouver Island